RunKingProgram/BinaryOptim-GRAMMAR/README.md

-# OptimGRAMMAR_binary
+# BinaryOptim-GRAMMAR(BinaryOpGR)
 # 1. Getting started
-## 1.1	Downloading OpGRbinary
+## 1.1	Downloading BinaryOpGR
-OptimGRAMMAR_binary can be downloaded https://github.com/RunKingProgram/OptimGRAMMAR_binary
+OptimGRAMMAR_binary can be downloaded https://github.com/RunKingProgram/BinaryOptim-GRAMMAR
 .
 It can be installed as a regular R package.
-## 1.2	Installing OpGRbinary
+## 1.2	Installing BinaryOpGR
-OpGRbinary links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
+BinaryOpGR links to R packages Rcpp, RcppEigen and RcppArmadillo, and also imports R packages BEDMatrix and data.table.
 These dependencies should be installed before installing OptimGRAMMAR_binary.
 In addition, OpGRbinary requires a recompiled PLINK2.0 Software (http://www.cog-genomics.org/plink/2.0/) with name “plink2offset” under your run directory.
 Here is an example for installing OpGRbinary and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
 ```
 install.packages(c("BEDMatrix ", " data.table ", "Rcpp", " RcppEigen ", " RcppArmadillo "), repos = "https://cran.r-project.org/")
 system(“R CMD install OpGRbinary_1.0.tgz”)
 ```
 # 2. Input
-OpGRbinary requires the phenotype and genotype files in an PLINK BED data frame which also called PLINK 1 binary file and the structure of these files is described in http://www.cog-genomics.org/plink/1.9/formats#bed.
+BinaryOpGR requires the phenotype and genotype files in an PLINK BED data frame which also called PLINK 1 binary file and the structure of these files is described in http://www.cog-genomics.org/plink/1.9/formats#bed.
 How to prepare these data are describe below.
 ## 2.1 Phenotype
 Phenotype should place in the sixth column of “.fam” file.
 The missing phenotype value for quantitative traits is -9.
 ## 2.2 Genotypes
 OpGRbinary can only take genotype files in “.bed” and “.bim” format.
-# 3. Running OpGRbinary
+# 3. Running BinaryOpGR
 If OpGRbinary has been successfully installed, you can load it in an R session using:
 ```
 library(OpGRbinary)